open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/SID_MID_use_cases.md

 7. CDOC2 Authentication Server requests the authentication service an identity token providing a client secret inside the request.
 8. CDOC2 Authentication Server receives the identity token and validates its signature, address and expiration time.
 9. Client receives a long-term access token from the CDOC2 Authentication Server.
-10. Client notifies User that the authentication is succesfully completed.
+10. Client notifies User that the authentication is successfully completed.

 **Extensions**